Sales-Based Rebate Design: Monotone Sales-Based Reward Programs

 where $\rh^*(v)$ is the optimal reward program formulated in \eqref{eq::optimal}. \end{itemize} \end{Theorem} \textit{Proof.} {See the appendix.}$ \blacksquare$

-One important point that should be made here is that the optimal rate-constrained reward program of Theorem~\ref{theorem::optimallinear}, which is in the form of a saturated linear function with the range $[0,p]$ should not be attributed to the limiting behavior of the sequence of optimal reward programs $\{\rh^*_{\sigma_\ep}\}$ as $\sigma_\ep\to 0$.
-Although Theorem~\ref{theorem::optimal-characteristics} establishes that the number of levels in $\rh^*_{\sigma_\ep}$ goes to infinity as $\sigma_\ep\to 0$, these functions are ``full-refund or nothing'' programs taking only values in $\{0,p\}$.
-Therefore, the sequence of optimal reward programs $\{\rh^*_{\sigma_\ep}\}$, as $\sigma_\ep\to 0$, do not converge to $\rh^*_{RC}$, and may not even be convergent at all.
+One last point worth mentioning here is that the optimal rate-constrained reward program of Theorem~\ref{theorem::optimallinear}, which is in form of a saturated linear function with the range $[0,p]$, should not be interpreted as the limit of the sequence of optimal reward programs $\{\rh^*_{\sigma_\ep}\}$ as $\sigma_\ep\to 0$.
+Although Theorem~\ref{theorem::optimal-characteristics} establishes that the number of levels in $\rh^*_{\sigma_\ep}$ goes to infinity as $\sigma_\ep\to 0$, these functions are ``full-refund or nothing'' policies only taking values in $\{0,p\}$.
+Therefore, the sequence of optimal reward programs $\{\rh^*_{\sigma_\ep}\}$ as $\sigma_\ep\to 0$, do not converge to $\rh^*_{RC}$ and may not even be convergent at all.